isaaccs/sentiment-analysis-for-financial-news/README.md

 ## Motivation
-Create tools for Text Analysis and project for Udacity Data Scientist Nanodegree
+Create tools for Text Analysis.

 As a data scientist for an insurance company, I found myself working on text data.